 Prior to any payment to an informant, the investigating police officer should first discuss the information provided or services rendered by the informant with a supervisor to determine its value.
-Police officers should contact the Special Investigations Unit or the Special Operations Division personnel to obtain money from a Special Funds account for informant payments.
+Police officers should contact the appropriate supervisor in their Bureau to obtain money from a Special Funds account for informant payments.
 Police officers should be certain that the informant understands payment arrangements.
 All payments made to informants must be documented on a Report of Special Funds Expenditures.
 The documentation must include:

-- The informant must sign the receipt using the assigned code number or code name. - The accompanying police officer shall sign the receipt on the line indicating "witness". - The police officer making the payment shall sign on the appropriate line. - The receipt should reflect the case number or reason for which payment is being made. - The original of the receipt shall be forwarded to the Special Investigations Unit supervisor. - The first copy shall be placed in the applicable case file to show an investigative expense. - If there is no case file, the first copy shall be filed with the original. - The second copy shall be placed in the informant's file.
+- The informant must sign the receipt using the assigned code number. - The accompanying police officer shall sign the receipt on the line indicating "witness". - The police officer making the payment shall sign on the appropriate line. - The receipt should reflect the case number or reason for which payment is being made. - The original of the receipt shall be forwarded to the Special Investigations Unit supervisor. - The first copy shall be placed in the applicable case file to show an investigative expense. - If there is no case file, the first copy shall be filed with the original.

+• The second copy shall be placed in the informant's master file.

-Payment authorization guidelines for cases relevant to specific Criminal Investigations Bureau Units are:
+Payment authorization guidelines for cases relevant to specific Criminal Investigations Bureau:

-\$0 to \$500

-\$501 to \$2000

-Special Investigations Unit detective

-Special Investigations Unit supervisors
+- \$0 to \$500 Special Investigations Unit detective - \$0 to \$2000 Special Investigations Supervisors, Deputy or Bureau Commander - \$2000 to \$5000 Deputy Chief of Police - Over \$5000 Chief of Police

+Payment authorization guidelines for cases relevant to specific Field Operations Bureau:
-• \$0 to \$2000 Other Criminal Investigations Bureau Unit Supervisors

-\$2000 to \$5000 Deputy Chief of Police

-Over \$5000 Chief of Police
+- \$0 to \$500 Special Operations Division officers/supervisors - \$0 to \$2000 Special Operations Division and Field Operations Bureau Commanders - \$2000 to \$5000 Deputy Chief of Police - Over \$5000 Chief of Police